Quantum advantage in a unified scenario and secure detection of resources: Our task

 These states together form the so-called {\it trine ensemble} (for details see Ref.~\cite{Barnett09} and references therein).
 For this encoding, Bob has to distinguish between two nonorthogonal states for all values of `$j$'.
 Corresponding optimal probabilities can be found through the Helstrom bound \cite{Helstrom76}.
 It is easy to see that for every `$j$' value the probability of success is greater than 1/2.
 Thus, the game can be won. \end{proof}

-{\it Optimal success probability in the quantum case}: We now want to talk about the maximum success probability which can be achieved through the encoding given in (\ref{eq4}).
-As mentioned in the proof of Proposition \ref{prop2}, for all `$j$' values, Bob distinguishes between two nonorthogonal states.
-Corresponding success probabilities can be calculated form the well known Helstorm bound.
+We now want to talk about the maximum success probability which can be achieved through the encoding given in (\ref{eq4}).
+Here, for all `$j$' values, Bob distinguishes between two nonorthogonal states.
+Corresponding success probabilities can be calculated form the well known Helstrom bound \cite{Helstrom76}.
 This is given by-

 where `$p$' is the probability of success and $\{\ket{\phi}, \ket{\phi^\prime}\}$ are the states (equally probable) to be distinguished.
 For {\it trine ensemble}, it is known that $|\langle\phi|\phi^\prime\rangle|$ = $1/2$ for any pair of states from the ensemble.
-So, for the encoding given in (\ref{eq4}), the average success probability becomes $(1/3)(p+p+p)$ = $p$ = 0.93 approx. Clearly, this is better than that in the classical case.
+So, for the encoding given in (\ref{eq4}), the average success probability becomes $(1/3)(p+p+p)$ = $p$ = 0.93 approx. Clearly, this is better than the optimal probability of success in the classical case.
 We now have a remark regarding our communication task.

 \begin{remark} We establish advantage of quantum communication in the context of the present task.
 In fact, we exhibit a more prominent non-classical nature of this task. \end{remark}